vahidAK/PatMat/README.md

 ashleys.py -j 12 features -f ./ -w 5000000 2000000 1000000 800000 600000 400000 200000 -o ./features.tsv
 ashleys.py predict -p ./features.tsv -o ./quality.txt -m scripts/tools/svc_default.pkl
 ```
 Then examine quality.txt and either (i) use libraries with a score >0.5 or (ii) use libraries with a score >0.7 and have a domain expert manually inspect libraries with a score 0.5-0.7 to see whether they should be included in the analysis.
+For instructions on how to align FASTQ files, mark duplicates etc., and generate BAM files, see alignment.sh in Methods part 1 of this [book chapter](https://dx.doi.org/10.14288/1.0406302), also found [here](https://github.com/vincent-hanlon/MiMB-StrandPhaseR) (Otherwise, just using standard sequence alignment for short read data, keeping the single-cell libraries separate).

 ### 2-3 Strand-seq phasing
 Running the Strand-seq phasing should now just require editing the header of master.sh (not master_WCCW_composite.sh or master_WWCC_composite.sh) with appropriate sample-specific files (Strand-seq BAM and nanopore-derived VCF) and running `bash master.sh` from the directory containing the good-quality BAM files, as mentioned above.
 However, the steps performed by master.sh are described below.